 You should agree the topic of all your Sophister essays in History in advance with your module instructor.
 The word counts for essays are given as ranges.
 The word-count of your essay should be within the specified range; penalties may apply if it falls above or below the range.
 If the essay is shorter it is likely that you have not done enough, and if it is longer you have likely either attempted too much, been too wordy, or included irrelevant information.
 Adjusting your writing plan to the task at hand is part of good writing.

-The footnotes and the bibliography must conform to the style prescribed below and are not counted as part of the word count.
-Poor citation may lead to lower grades.
+Your footnotes and the bibliography must conform to the style prescribed below and are not counted as part of the word count.